loopbackio/loopback-next/docs/site/tutorials/authentication/Authentication-Tutorial.md

-If the provided JWT token is valid, then `JWTAuthenticationStrategy`'s `authenticate(request)` function returns the user profile. `AuthenticateFn` then places the user profile on the request context using the `AuthenticationBindings.CURRENT_USER` binding key.
-The user profile is available to the `printCurrentUser()` controller function in a variable `currentUserProfile: UserProfile` through dependency injection via the same `AuthenticationBindings.CURRENT_USER` binding key.
+If the provided JWT token is valid, then `JWTAuthenticationStrategy`'s `authenticate(request)` function returns the user profile. `AuthenticateFn` then places the user profile on the request context using the `SecurityBindings.USER` binding key.
+The user profile is available to the `printCurrentUser()` controller function in a variable `currentUserProfile: UserProfile` through dependency injection via the same `SecurityBindings.USER` binding key.
 The user profile is returned in the response.

 If the JWT token is missing/expired/invalid, then `JWTAuthenticationStrategy`'s `authenticate(request)` function fails and an